 Sustainability at UAL

-At UAL, sustainability has become a key part of learning and operations, with many courses dedicating time and resources to the teaching of sustainable practices and ideas while UAL's carbon emissions are falling.
+At UAL, sustainability is a key part of learning and operations.
+Many courses dedicate time and resources to teaching sustainable practices and ideas.
+Meanwhile UAL's carbon emissions are also falling.

-We have made huge steps forward, with the rolling out of new energy efficiency measures designed to lower usage, as well as new processes for waste disposal, designed to increase recycling while eliminating landfill.
+We have made big steps forward through new energy efficiency measures and waste disposal processes.
+These aim to increase recycling while eliminating landfill.

 Students and staff can engage in sustainability through: